Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-sdbRoobO7Jc.md

 ### Transcript

-> you guys need to hire josh for your infomercial i don't know about that i think, we we found two great unfound you know like underscore yeah talents and i think they did a great job snooty maze and, juice velvet yeah i'm really happy with with them actually yeah check them out on vine they have an account they've got a great oh we have to make a vine record wait vine's dead never mind thanks jace health
+> you guys need to hire josh for your infomercial I don't know about that I think, we we found two great unfound you know like underscore yeah talents and I think they did a great job snooty maze and, juice velvet yeah I'm really happy with with them actually yeah check them out on vine they have an account they've got a great oh we have to make a vine record wait vine's dead never mind thanks jace health
 >
 > [Laughter]